FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-datastation.md

 ---
 title: "Dev Grant Spotlight: DataStation"
-created-on: 2023-04-21T07:26:33.536000Z
+created-on: 2023-04-21T07:26:33.536Z
-updated-on: 2023-04-21T07:26:33.536000Z
+updated-on: 2023-04-21T07:26:33.536Z
-published-on: 2023-04-21T07:33:56.200000Z
+published-on: 2023-04-21T07:33:56.200Z
-description:
+category: use-cases
-  "DataStation is a platform that enhances the decentralized storage experience on the Filecoin network by providing storage providers and clients with standardized storage performance data in a format that's both easy to store and to understand. "
+description: "DataStation is a platform that enhances the decentralized storage experience on the Filecoin network by providing storage providers and clients with standardized storage performance data in a format that's both easy to store and to understand. "
 image:
   src: /assets/images/image-c-22.png
-category: reports
 seo:
   title: "Dev Grant Spotlight: Datastation"
-  description:
-    Datastation's innovative solutions highlighted in this dev grant spotlight.
+  description: Datastation's innovative solutions highlighted in this Filecoin
+    Foundation Dev Grant spotlight.
 Learn more about their work.
 ---

 _This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network._ [_Learn more_](https://grants.filecoin.io/) _about the Filecoin Foundation’s Dev Grants program, and_ [_read up_](https://filecoinfoundation.medium.com/new-wave-9-developer-grant-recipients-d3f92868ba1f) _on Wave 9 recipients._